 Get most of your carbohydrates from wholefoods such as vitamin-rich vegetables and fruit.
 They will provide the body with fantastic doses of prebiotics and antioxidants so that it is primed with the right nutritional formula to heal.
 Great sources are sweet potato, pineapples, banana, blueberry, kiwi fruit, beetroot and pumpkin.
 I also love to boost my diet with Organic Superfood or my Green Smoothie which both work synergistically as pre and probiotics in the digestive system.

 Nourish your body with plant-based foods and support your diet with good supplements such as turmeric, ginger, vitamin C and probiotics.

-Natural Immune Support was designed to support my own immune system on a daily basis.
+Natural Immune Support was designed to support my own immune system on daily basis.
 This anti-inflammatory formula also calmed and supported my own digestive health, helping to relieve bloating and other IBS symptoms.

 I believe that by eating the right types of foods and adopting a healthier lifestyle can assist in the management of chronic inflammation.

 4. Eat The Right Protein